Hyun-jin Ryu: Amateur

 In 2004, Ryu underwent Tommy John surgery and did not pitch in any official games.
 In 2005, he led his team to the Blue Dragon Open National High School Championship, pitching 22 consecutive scoreless innings as the team's ace and batting .389 in the tournament.
 He was named Best Pitcher.

-In 2005, Ryu was selected for the South Korea national junior team that was runner-up in the 6th Asian Junior Baseball Championship in Seoul, South Korea.
-Ryu started the semifinal match against Chinese Taipei (Taiwan), and helped his team reach the final, recording ten strikeouts and giving up one unearned run on four hits in six innings.
+In 2005, Ryu was selected for the South Korea junior national team that was runner-up in the sixth Asian Junior Baseball Championship in Seoul, South Korea.
+Ryu started the semifinal match against Chinese Taipei, and helped his team reach the final, recording ten strikeouts and giving up one unearned run on four hits in six innings.
 During the competition, he pitched 8 1/3 innings with 14 strikeouts, and gave up an unearned run on five hits in three games (one start).

 He competed at the 60th National High School Baseball Championship in 2005, when as a third-year student in high school.
 In the game against Seongnam High School in the quarterfinals, he pitched a shutout, striking out 17.